DoctorJohn/aiogqlc/docs/getting-started.md

 ## Learn more

-Take a look at the navigation too learn more about [queries](queries.md), [mutations](mutations.md), [subscriptions](subscriptions.md) and other operations.
+Take a look at the navigation to learn more about [queries](queries.md), [mutations](mutations.md), [subscriptions](subscriptions.md) and other operations.